 Concentration risk includes all risk exposures with a loss potential which is large enough to threaten the solvency/financial position of the Company.
 Concentration Risk applies to assets considered under equity, spread and property risk above and excludes assets covered by the Counterparty Default Risk under Credit Risk section.
+Risk concentrations with the parent company are noted due to the strategic relationship with BOC Group.
+More specifically, 88% concentration risk capital requirement (before diversification) arises from the term deposits held with parent company.

-Concentration risk exposure increased since the last reporting period due to higher level of term deposits held following a transfer from bank current accounts, change which also explains the decrease in Counterparty Default Risk described below.
 Concentration risk assumes that the geographical or sector concentration of the assets held by the Company is not material.